yezustheoneandonly/fe-react-only-fitify/README.md

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This project was created as part of further training to become a web developer.
 It was the final project of the Single Page Application Moduls module.
-The prerequisite was to write a program that is based only on React.
+The prerequisite was to write a program or website that is based only on React.

 # Fitify -Calories tracker